Customer management: strategies for retaining and growing your portfolio

 Satisfaction indicators

-• LTV (Lifetime Value): total value of a customer
+• Customer Lifetime Value (CLV): total value generated by a customer

 Common mistakes in customer management